-Do not look at his appearance . . . for man looks at the outward appearance, but the Lord looks at the heart.
+Do not look at his appearance . . . for man looks at the outward appearance, but the Lord looks at the heart.—1 Samuel 16:7

-It’s been many, many years since my wife and I heeded God’s call to come to the Americas to expand the creation ministry of Answers in Genesis.
+It’s been many, many years since my wife and I heeded God’s call to come to the Americas to expand the creation apologetics ministry of Answers in Genesis.
 It started as a whim of faith, working out of the trunk of our car and the patio of our small home.
 Now it has grown beyond our wildest dreams.
-But as my thick Ausie accent betrays, I am still an Australian at heart.
+But as my thick Aussie accent betrays (yes, we still have strong Aussie accents we’re told even after living in the USA for many years), I am still an Australian at heart.
 You can take a man out of his homeland, but it’s difficult to take the homeland out of the man.
 Australia is a land of brutal beauty and extraordinary biological diversity, but it’s also a land that is stained with the blood of thousands and thousands of innocents.

 In 1924, the New York Tribune ran a headline that declared “Kindred of Stone Age Men Discovered on Australian Island—Missing Links with Mankind in Early Dawn of History.”
 They were talking about some of our Aborigines, a people group living on the island of Tasmania.
-The Aborigines had been misunderstood, abused, and slaughtered from the early days that Europeans landed in our country.
-When it appeared that the Aborigines might have some scientific value, biologists from England and Germany began to hunt them as research specimens.
+The Aboriginal people had been misunderstood, abused, and slaughtered from the early days that Europeans landed in our country.
+When it (falsely) appeared that these people might have some scientific value from an evolutionary perspective, biologists from England and Germany began to hunt them as research specimens.
 Many were driven into swamps and then shot.
 Hunters were given instructions on how to skin them and prepare their skulls as specimens for museums around the world—all in the name of evolution.
-Some were taken live; some were killed and many of their graves were robbed.
-An estimated five to ten thousand graves were desecrated as scientists sought Aborigine remains for study.
+Some were taken alive, some were killed, and many of their graves were robbed.
+An estimated 5,000–10,000 graves were desecrated as scientists sought their remains for study.

-Until fairly recent times, the Australian government had a policy that if an Aboriginal married a non-Aboriginal, then the child of that union was considered more advanced than the Aboriginal parent.
+Until relatively recent times, the Australian government had the shocking policy that if an Aboriginal married a non-Aboriginal, then the child of that union was considered more advanced than the Aboriginal parent.
 The children were therefore forcibly taken away and put in foster homes.
-It was a very sad part of Australia’s history.
-They’re still battling over those issues today, trying to mend the wounds of racism of the past as my country moves into the future.
+It was a very sad part of Australia’s history, and it is still battling over those issues today, trying to mend the wounds of racism of the past as my country moves into the future.

 In the 1800s, before Darwinian evolution was popularized, most people used the word “races” to refer to such groups as the “English race,” “Irish race,” and so on.
 However, this all changed in 1859 when Charles Darwin published his book On the Origin of Species.
 Most people don’t know that the subtitle of that book is The Preservation of Favored Races and the Struggle for Life.

 In The Descent of Man, Darwin popularized the idea of different races of people—lower races, higher races, primitive races, advanced races, and so on.
 What did that do?
-As the late Steven J. Gould from Harvard University said, “Biological arguments for racism may have been common before 1859 but they increased by orders of magnitude following the acceptance of evolutionary theory.”
+As the late Stephen J. Gould from Harvard University said, “Biological arguments for racism may have been common before 1859 but they increased by orders of magnitude following the acceptance of evolutionary theory.”2

 Evolution is a lie.
 Just as Satan tempted Eve in the Garden of Eden with a lie resulting in sin and death, the lie of evolution is resulting in a continuation of the same things.

 All creationists (and virtually all evolutionists) would agree that the various so-called “races” did not have a separate origin.
 Even those who believe that humans evolved do not believe that the different races evolved from different groups of animals.
-But most people believe that there are such vast differences between groups that there had to be many years for these differences to somehow develop.
+But most people believe that there are such vast differences (but really they are not major differences and reflect minor genetic variability) between groups that there had to be many years for these differences to somehow develop.

 We live in very exciting times.
-Not only do we have the truth of God’s Word to guide us, but we have also a rapidly expanding body of information through the field of science that is confirming what God’s Word has been telling us all along.
+Not only do we have the truth of God’s Word to enable us to build a correct worldview, but we have also a rapidly expanding body of information through the field of science that is confirming what God’s Word has been telling us all along.
 But old ideas die hard.
 New ideas require new thinking and often require a conscious choice to change our beliefs and our actions.
 This is certainly the truth when it comes to issues of racism.

 Every human being has the same basic pigment in the skin (there are other pigments that are inconsequential in regard to one’s skin color); it’s called melanin, and it’s basically a brown color (there are a couple of forms of this pigment).
 Melanin protects the skin against damage by ultraviolet light from the sun.
 If you have too little melanin and you live in a very sunny environment, you will more easily suffer from sunburn and skin cancer.
 If you have a great deal of melanin and you live in a country where there is little sunshine, it is much harder for your body to get adequate amounts of vitamin D. Your body needs sunshine for its production of vitamin D and melanin filters it out.
 If you don’t get enough vitamin D you could suffer a bone disorder such as rickets.